Iman-dorri/Synvoy/Document/Project_Setup_Guide.md

 ## Conclusion

-You now have a complete development environment set up for TripLink!
+You now have a complete development environment set up for Synvoy!
 The project includes:

 - ✅ **Backend API** with Express.js and Prisma
 - ✅ **Mobile App** with React Native